medikoo/es5-ext/README.md

 #### arr.entries() _(es5-ext/array/#/entries)_

 [_Introduced with ECMAScript 6_](http://people.mozilla.org/~jorendorff/es6-draft.html#sec-array.entries).
-Return iterator object, where each iterated value represents array of index and corresponding value.
+Returns iterator object, which traverses the array.
+Each value is represented with an array, where first value is an index and second is corresponding to index value.

 #### arr.exclusion([…lists]]) _(es5-ext/array/#/exclusion)_